 We had one last big climb up to the top of the Batad rice terraces where the guesthouses were located.
 Why oh why did they have to be all the way back up at the top of the terraces?
-I’m not real sure why they didn’t have lodging in the actual village of Batad, maybe it was to torture the tourists into walking up to the top.
+I’m not really sure why they didn’t have lodging in the actual village of Batad, maybe it was to torture the tourists into walking up to the top.

 Let me just take a moment to say – this Banaue to Batad hike is challenging.
 It’s an immense amount of up and down, and a killer on the knees!

 However it was all worth it as clearly it had the best views!
-At the top it looked like one big rice amphitheater.
-The evening was spent at Rita’s Guest House where we were treated to pancakes, a cold bucket ‘shower’ and beer…what more can you ask for after 7 ½ hours of hiking up and down.
+At the top, it looked like one big rice amphitheater.
+The evening was spent at Rita’s Guest House where we were treated to pancakes, a cold bucket ‘shower’, and beer…what more can you ask for after 7 ½ hours of hiking up and down.
 It was a great feeling to get that kind of exercise and to experience some of the best rice terraces in the world with new friends.

 Best time of year to visit Batad Rice Terraces

 Most people want to see the terraces at their greenest as well as see people out working in the terraces.
 You are most likely to find that setting in April to May or Oct/Nov.
 I was there in March and it was quite green!
-You’ll just want to avoid July and August as that is typically rainy season.
+You’ll just want to avoid July and August as that is typically the rainy season.
 I wouldn’t want to be trekking those steep terraces on muddy trails!

 Where to Stay in Banaue and Batad

 I let Nora choose the guest houses in the little villages, it was easier that way.
-However if you are going to Batad and want a guesthouse with a great view – check out Rita’s guesthouse – I loved it!
+However, if you are going to Batad and want a guesthouse with a great view – check out Rita’s guesthouse – I loved it!

 I never did make it to the beaches in the Philippines, yet I didn’t really care.
 I had fallen in love with this gorgeous landscape, mountain culture, food, and hospitality.
 But most of all I loved that it felt so undiscovered.
 I barely met any other people on the trail as most people drive to the sites around there – only a few people like me and Rowan hike!
-But I felt like hiking there gave you a whole different appreciation for the villages and the people who live there and work these fields.
+But I felt like hiking there gave you a whole different appreciation for the villages and the people who live there and work in these fields.
 If you want a real hidden gem in the Philippines, head north to the Batad rice terraces!